 - Federal and state authorities will decide – In some situations, state and federal authorities will determine whether your criminal case will be tried in federal court.
 Sometimes local police refer a case to federal agencies.

-Whether you are facing state or federal charges, our Nassau County criminal defense attorneys at Foley Griffin, LLP can handle both types of criminal cases.
+Whether you are facing state or federal charges, our Nassau County criminal defense attorneys at Foley Griffin can handle both types of criminal cases.
 Our firm can protect your rights and future, as well as create an effective defense strategy on your behalf to obtain the best possible results.

 Contact us and schedule a free consultation with our experienced legal team today.